 Marco and Naples, Florida December 9th 2008 Naples, Florida.
 We signed up for a half day fishing trip on the Lady Brett out of Naples and to our amazement, Connie and Issac, the same couple from Maryland/Washington DC that we met on this charter last year were aboard.
 It was so much fun to see them and catch up.
 We caught lots of grouper that weren't "keepers" (because of size), but Issac and I hit it lucky and each caught a fish we coul ... read more

 North America » United States » Florida » Marco Island Britain's American colonies broke with the mother country in 1776 and were recognized as the new nation of the United States of America following the Treaty of Paris in 1783.
 During the 19th and 20th centuries, 37 new states were added to the origina... ... read more

 We are a couple, now in our early 70's, traveling in a 34" Holiday Vacationer Motor Home.
-Wes is a GE pensioner who just ended a 50 year career, most recently consulting with the company.
+Wes is a GE pensioner who just ended a 50 + year career, most recently consulting with the company.
 Joanne is a Public Relations specialist who runs her own "boutique" agency.
-Fall of 2013 will begin our 9th year keeping this travel blog.
+Fall of 2015 began our 13th year keeping this travel blog.
 In the winter, we travel to and through Florida.
-We plan our route to include places of interest going to and fro and have included Williamsburg, Baltimore, Washinton DC, St. Augustine, Savannah, Charlestown, Myrtle Beach, Florida's Pan Handle, New Orleans, Atlanta, Me... full info
+We plan our route to include places of interest going to and fro and have included Williamsburg, Baltimore, Washington DC, St. Augustine, Savannah, Charlestown, Myrtle Beach, Florida's Pan Handle, New Orleans, Atlanta, Memph... full info